Fallmore

 Fallmore (Irish: An Fál Mór, also known as Faulmore) is a Gaeltacht village and townland in County Mayo, Ireland.
 Situated in the southern part of the Mullet Peninsula within the barony of Erris, Fallmore townland spans approximately 704 acres (2.84 km^{2}) and, as of 2011, had a population of 75 people.
 Fallmore townland also encompasses the village of Blacksod.
+The nearest town is Belmullet, 15 km to the north (22 km by road).